Activate the Enterprise DLP License

 • TSG Aware Customer Support AccountStrata Cloud Manager displays only the NGFW without an active Enterprise DLP license.

-• Non-TSG Aware Customer Support Account—Ensure you don't select any NGFW with an already active Enterprise DLP license by comparing the list of available enforcement points and the list of enforcement points with an active Enterprise DLP license you generated in the previous step.
+• Non-TSG Aware Customer Support Account—Don't select any NGFW with an already active Enterprise DLP license.
+Compare the list of available enforcement points with the list of enforcement points that have an active Enterprise DLP license you generated in the previous step.

 Selecting an NGFW with an active Enterprise DLP license blocks activation.
-You must deselect any NGFW with an active Enterprise DLP license.
+Deselect any NGFW with an active Enterprise DLP license.

 4. In the Products list, select Enterprise DLP.